anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 ---
 ### Network Address Translation

-_For Pi to be a Tor relay, it needs to be accessible from public network._
+_For Pi to be a Tor relay, it needs to be accessible from the public network._

-When you are connected to the Internet, it only means that your PC can access the computers in the Internet.
+When you are connected to the Internet, it only means that your PC can access the computers on the Internet.
 It doesn't mean that those computers (or people) can access your PC.
 There will be an umpteen number of firewalls to prevent that to happen.
 On top of that, since the Internet is [running out of IPV4 addresses](https://en.wikipedia.org/wiki/IPv4_address_exhaustion), the router puts up a concept called 'NAT'.

-Yes, this is where we talk about 'Private IP' and 'Public IP'.
-Hopefully the concept will be clear with the picture below,
+This is where we talk about 'Private IP' and 'Public IP'.
+Hopefully, the concept will be clear with the picture below,

 ![](https://i.imgur.com/mRFpBr3.png)

-When the 'Private IP: F' accesss lets say 'Public IP: B', from B's point of view the request is coming from your router's 'Public IP: D' \*.
+When the 'Private IP: F' access let's say 'Public IP: B', from B's point of view the request is coming from your router's 'Public IP: D'\*.
 Only your router gets a public IP, while your PCs, phones, smart TVs, all those will get only a 'Private IP'!

-Now to the million dollar question : If 'Public IP: B' wants to access 'Private IP: F', how is that possible?
-'B' is not even aware of the existance of 'F'!
+Now to the million-dollar question: If 'Public IP: B' wants to access 'Private IP: F', how is that possible?
+'B' is not even aware of the existence of 'F'!

-That magic, my friends, is called 'Network Address Translation' a.k.a.
+That magic is called 'Network Address Translation' a.k.a.
 'NAT'.
 The trick is simple.
-You use both IP and port for mapping.
-Eventhough we are running short of IPs, we have no shortage of ports.
+You use both IP and port for the mapping.
+Even though we are running short of IPs, we have no shortage of ports.
 Each IP can handle over 65000+ ports.

 Let's look at the 'Virtual Servers' table I have put up on my Belkin configuration,

 ![](https://i.imgur.com/bjC9wno.png)

 Here we are saying that if an incoming request on the router comes on port 22 (SSH) or port 5901 (VNC), it needs to be forwarded to the Pi (`192.168.2.12`).
-On the other hand, if it comes on port 80, forward it to laptop (`192.168.2.40`).
+On the other hand, if it comes on port 80, forward it to the laptop (`192.168.2.40`).

 **Now to the current problem:** _Even after adding Virtual Servers, SSH on my public IP fails..._ :worried:.